Vungle/coronaplugin-release/docs/vungle/getVersionString.markdown

 -- load Corona 'ads' library
 local ads = require "ads"

--- initialize the 'ads' library using Vungle as the provider and without the optional 'listener' 3rd parameter ads.init( provider, appId )
+-- initialize the 'ads' library using Vungle as the provider and without the optional 3rd parameter 'listener' ads.init( provider, appId )

--- outputs a string resembling "1.0.0 (VungleDroid/1.2.2)"
+-- outputs a string of the form "1.0.0 (VungleDroid/1.2.2)"
 print(ads.getVersionString())
 ``````